tonamatos/wiederhold-notes/content/MAT246/3/Cardinal arithmetic.md

 >[!warning]- Metamathematical warning (safe to ignore):
 >
 >Despite appearances, it is **not** correct to say that this symbol defines an equivalence relation.
-An explanation for this goes well beyond the scope of this course but will be mentioned in the lectures.
+An explanation for this goes well beyond the scope of this course.
 >
 >For the sake of intuition, you can think of _cardinal numbers_ as precisely the equivalence classes of this relation.